SageHack/hacklair/content/hacker-legal-handbook.md

 ### Possession of device to obtain telecommunication facility or service <a id='telecom-services'></a>

-If you create, alter, possess, sell or offer any device or instruments to gain non permitted access or gain access to telecoms with unlawful intentions.
+If you create, alter, possess, sell or offer any device or instruments to gain non-permitted access or gain access to telecoms with unlawful intentions.

 #### Related laws